Integration on the Surreals: Resurgent functions, resurgent transseries and Ecalle-Borel summability

 with the solution (after integration by parts) being

 Analyticity of $W$ away from the zeros of the denominators follows from dominated convergence.
-The singular points of $W$ satisfy the conditions of Definition \ref{DefSR}.
-This can be seen by expanding $Y(s)$ and $Y(p)$ in Taylor series with remainder at $s=\lambda$ and at $p=\lambda$, respectively.

-For lateral growth, simple estimates show that $|W(p)e^{-c''_3 p}|$ is bounded along a nonsingular direction if $c''_3$ is large enough.
-This implies an exponential bound for ${\bf man}\,W$ (see \cite{Menous} \S 4).
+Preservation of lateral growth is established as in the case of ordinary Borel summability (see Proposition \ref{PB2} and its proof).
+The transformations involved in obtaining $W$ from $Y$ are multiplication by $(\lambda-p)^\alpha$, where $\alpha_\pm=\pm \beta-1$ and $f\mapsto \int_0^p f(s)ds=f*1$.
+By ${\bf A}1$, convolution preserves growth, while multiplication by $(\lambda-p)^\alpha$ preserves growth along any smooth curve.